JefGrailet/WISE/Dataset/README.md

   loop-back interfaces) into /31 prefixes (typically, point-to-point links) due to an error while translating the experimental subnet inference (initially written in Python) in the C/C++ implementation of `WISE`.
 As a consequence, most measurements will contain many duplicate /31 subnets.
-Some other exotic scenarios also produced subnets overlapping the next one in the list.
+Some other exotic scenarii also produced subnets overlapping the next one in the list.
   Python scripts provided in other parts of this repository are written such that the overlapped subnets are not taken into account for producing statistics and plotting figures.
-Any build of `WISE` used after February 19, 2019 produces little to no overlapping subnets.
+Any build of `WISE` used after February 19, 2019 should not infer consecutive subnets overlapping each other.

 * For the sake of reproducibility, we also provide in a **Scripts/** folder the bash scripts and the typical files we used to schedule and retrieve our measurements.